david-schaller/AsymmeTree/development notes/implemented.md

 imports until after CLI parsing, so `python3 example_simulations.py --help` works even in a partial environment.
 An end-to-end simulation was not run here because `pandas` is not installed in this workspace.

+### Alpha and beta in example simulations

+`example_simulations.py` now accepts `alpha_values` and `beta_values` as optional simulation-grid
+parameters.
+Config files can provide floats or `default`/`None`; the default value keeps the underlying `holoevolve` simulator behavior, where `alpha` and `beta` are derived from the gene loss rate.
+Provided values are forwarded only to `simulate_gene_trees()`, because they control host-system loss-rate refresh inside the auxiliary tree rather than symbiont-tree simulation.